 We arrived in Bristol 4 hours 27 minutes after the scheduled arrival time so we got €250 (£221 / $294) in flight compensation each!
 This was because the delay was due to an aircraft technical issue, a non-extraordinary circumstance under EU law.
 Thanks EU261!

 So what is the Flight Compensation Regulation 261/2004, commonly referred to as EU261?

 It’s a regulation in EU law that states the airline carrier must give you compensation, based on certain circumstances, ranging from €250 to €600 for any delays over three or four hours, cancellations, or being denied boarding due to the airline overbooking.
 The sum given generally depends on the flight distance, the details are outlined in the table below.

 Remember that the delay is only based on when you land in your destination and not when you depart.
 There are however exceptions: air traffic management decisions, political instability, adverse weather conditions and security risks are classified as extraordinary circumstances.
-In these circumstances you would not be entitled to compensation.
+In these circumstances you would not be entitled to flight compensation.
 If you’re denied boarding you will be entitled to the below compensation also.

 |Flight Distance||Delay (Hours)||Payment||Refreshment Entitlement|